Bettermeans/help.bettermeans/_posts/2010-12-07-workstreams.markdown

 Can I change a Workstream from Public to Private?
 -------------------------------------------------

-Yes, it is possible to change a public workstream or project subworkstream into a private workstream, and this can be accomplished by the admin or through a motion.
+Yes, it is possible to change a public workstream or subworkstream into a private workstream, and this can be accomplished by the admin or through a motion.
 When this happens, every team member automatically gains clearance, and contributors have to be granted clearance manually.

 How do I delete a workstream?
 -----------------------------

-So far you can't.
-We're working on it.
+Currently, you can only delete a workstream if you created it and are therefore the administrator.
+As the creator/administrator of the workstream you will see a "Settings" tab.
+In the settings tab there are 2 blue buttons on the right and you have the option to "Archive Workstream" or "Delete Workstream".
+Please note that if you archive a workstream, you can come back later and unarchive it.
+However if you delete a workstream, it is deleted and cannot be retrieved later.

 Can I merge two different workstreams into one?
 -----------------------------------------------